 English Bible Knowledge

-A thorough knowledge of the English Bible is expected of all students at Westminster Seminary California.
+Thorough knowledge of the English Bible is expected of all students at Westminster Seminary California.
 In order to ensure that all students have an in-depth understanding of the Bible, the Seminary has established an English Bible Exam.
 The examination is administered two times per academic year.
 All incoming students are required to take the English Bible Exam during their first semester of studies.
-Students who take the English Bible Exam and fail it on their first attempt have opportunity to retake the exam the next time it is offered.
+Students who take the English Bible Exam and fail it on their first attempt have the opportunity to retake the exam the next time it is offered.
 Students who take and fail the exam twice, or who fail to take the exam when required to do so, are required to take OT520 English Bible Survey the next spring semester.
-See the Academic Calendar for examination dates.

 A score of 110 or higher out of 150 questions is required in order to be exempt from OT520 English Bible Survey.
 Students who fail the exam once will be allowed another attempt to pass it.
 After a second failure, or neglecting to take the exam, the student is required to take OT520 English Bible Survey (which is offered only in the spring semester) as an elective.
 Each student must pass the exam or OT520 prior to registering for OT601, OT701, OT702, NT601, NT602, NT701, and ST604 and ST605.
 Please note that WSC does not provide a sample test for the English Bible Exam.